Hadii1/doomi/README.md

 The exported csv will contain the project details and all the tasks associated with this project.

 The app uses firebase firestore and firebase auth services.

+After downloading the repo, run "flutter pub get" to fetch the required dependencies.